inesjpedro/code-test-data-science/README.md

 This section describes our data exploration process and findings, obtained with the `exploratory_analysis.py` script.

-The first step was to look at the customers dataset and try to understand it.
+The first step was to look at the customers' dataset and try to understand it.
 The features that describe each customer are:

 *   **fraudulent**: label indicating whether or not the customer is fraudulent;